EricCpy/Numberplate_Recognition/README.md

 However, many of these videos do not discuss the differences between algorithms or compare them.
 To choose the optimal algorithm, one must first define requirements, for example, whether the system needs to operate in real-time or not.
 A good starting point for finding suitable object detection models was the [Papers with Code](https://paperswithcode.com/sota/object-detection-on-coco) Benchmark, which provides an overview of the top-performing models over the years.
 Additionally, [this paper](https://www.sciencedirect.com/science/article/pii/S095219762400616X) was particularly helpful in understanding and evaluating different object detection methods, guiding my decision on which approaches to experiment with.

-This led to the goal of testing license plate object detection using multiple models, starting with Faster R-CNNs, comparing them with the latest YOLO model (YOLO v11) and also implementing an detection transformer (DETR).
+This led to the goal of testing license plate object detection using multiple models, starting with Faster R-CNNs, comparing them with the latest YOLO model (YOLOv11) and also implementing an detection transformer (DETR).

 Beyond object detection, the project also involves an OCR and an object tracking task.
 Various research papers explore image preprocessing techniques for achieving optimal OCR results, such as this one specifically for license plates [Comparison of Image Preprocessing Techniques for Vehicle License Plate Recognition Using OCR: Performance and Accuracy Evaluation](https://arxiv.org/abs/2410.13622).
 However, we chose to stick with EasyOCR and grayscale images, despite this paper indicating a slight decline in performance when using EasyOCR with grayscale images.